chiragroy12/-Regional-Sales-Analysis-Dashboard/README.md

 ##  Deliverables

-✅ EDA using Python
+1.EDA using Python
-✅ Business insights with charts
+2.Business insights with charts
-✅ Power BI dashboard with filters
+3.Power BI dashboard with filters
-✅ Executive presentation
+4.Executive presentation

 ---